• Skip to primary navigation

 12 servings

-This homemade spaghetti sauce recipe is lightened up with turkey, but is so flavorful you'd never know it!
+This turkey spaghetti sauce recipe is lightened up with ground turkey, but homemade and so flavorful you'd never know it's turkey!

 Ingredients